colemane5/MovieTicketing/README.md

 # MovieTicketing

-An application that handles movie and showtimes searches as well as tikcet transactions for users.
+An application that handles movie and showtime searches as well as tikcet transactions for users.
-The application also offers and administrator login to edit showtimes and view statistics about ticket sales and theater performance amongst other aspects.
+The application also offers an administrator login to edit showtimes and view statistics about ticket sales and theater performance amongst other aspects.

 # Building the DB